open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 ## Design of data transformation

 In MMCV, we use various callable data transformation classes to manipulate data.
-These data transformation classes can accept several configuration parameters for the instantiation and then process the input data dictionary by calling.
-All data transformation methods accept a dictionary as the input and output the processed data as a dictionary as well.
+These data transformation classes can accept several configuration parameters for the instantiation and then process the input data dictionary by `__call__` method.
+All data transformation methods accept a dictionary as the input and produce the output as a dictionary as well.
 A simple example is as follows:

 ```python
 >>> import numpy as np